-Greig Laidlaw has long since epitomised what it means to play rugby for Scotland.
+Greig Laidlaw epitomised what it means to play rugby for Scotland.

-Versatile, passionate and tough as old boots, the fiery half-back has risen to every challenge thrown his way.
+Versatile, passionate and tough as old boots, the fiery half-back rose to every challenge thrown his way.

-And since making his debut in 2010, Laidlaw has captained Scotland for more than half of his 66 appearances and on more occasions than any other Scottish skipper in the history of the game.
+From his debut in 2010 to retirement in 2019, Laidlaw captained Scotland 39 times – in more than half of his 76 caps – and on more occasions than any other Scottish skipper in the history of the game.

-A captain, a goalkicking machine, a strategist – Laidlaw can usually be found at the heart of all things good for Scotland and will once again skipper the side for the 2019 Guinness Six Nations.
+A captain, a goalkicking machine, a strategist – Laidlaw was usually found at the heart of all things good for Scotland and also played in two World Cups and toured with the Lions in 2017.

 Being a half-back must be part of the Laidlaw DNA as Greig is the nephew of former Scotland scrum-half Roy Laidlaw.

-With 66 caps and counting, the Laidlaw family’s current representative has already surpassed his uncle’s tally and both men are successful products of Jed-Forest RFC.
+With 76 caps, the Laidlaw family’s current representative surpassed his uncle’s tally and both men are successful products of Jed-Forest RFC.

 Scotland finished that Championship bottom of the pile but redemption was swift as he kicked all of Scotland’s points in the historic 9-6 victory over Australia in New South Wales later that year.